Meet the AI that IBM Research is teaching to debate human beings

 On Monday afternoon in San Francisco, Project Debater argued in favor of government subsidies for space exploration while Ovadia made the case against them.
 The software then took on another Israeli debater, Dan Zafrir, on the topic of increased investment in telemedicine.
 (Project Debater was for it; Zafrir was against.)
 Throughout, it was obvious that Project Debater is a work in progress.
 But the AI scored some points, appeared to understand the gist of its opponents’ arguments well enough to respond to them, and made the audience laugh—sometimes even on purpose.
 Based on voting from the few dozen spectators, it narrowly lost the space exploration debate but swayed more audience members to its position on telemedicine than Zafrir did.

-That was good enough to make the exhibition a success in the eyes of Noam Slonim, a senior technical staff member at IBM’s research center in Haifa, Israel.
-Along with Ranit Aharonov, a Haifa colleague, he has overseen the development of Project Debater, an effort that began with just the two of them and now includes dozens of researchers at multiple IBM labs.
+That was good enough to make the exhibition a success in the eyes of Noam Slonim, a senior technical staff member at IBM’s research center in Haifa, Israel and the person who originally proposed the Project Debater idea in 2011.
+The effort now includes dozens of researchers at multiple IBM labs and is led by Slonim’s Haifa colleague Ranit Aharonov.
 Merely seeing the software keep the audience engaged over a 20-minute debate “was a very positive feeling,” he tells me at a post-debate reception.

 Witnessing a computer thrash the Kasparovs and Jenningses of competitive debating at their own craft would be an epoch-shifting moment, but “our goal is not to develop yet another system that is better than humans in doing something,” stresses Aharonov.
 Instead, IBM wants to create debating software that can spar with “a reasonably competent human, but not necessarily a world champion, and come across holding its own,” says IBM director of research Arvind Krishna.
 Still, even if the company is keeping its aspirations in check, its latest adventure in AI involves challenges unlike any it’s tackled before.